If you’re wondering how to resign from a job, I’m going to cover everything you need to know (based on my experience as a recruiter).

 Connect with them on LinkedIn if you haven’t yet, or exchange emails or phone numbers.

 Each job you leave can be a boost to your network if you follow the steps above and quit your job gracefully and professionally.

-I’ve personally given a two week notice properly and professionally… and was forcibly WALKED OUT of the building midday as if I had stolen from the company or something.
+I’ve personally given a two-week notice properly and professionally… and was forcibly walked out of the building mid-day as if I had stolen from the company or been fired.

 It was humiliating and felt awful.

 It’s not fair and it’s not right that companies request a two-week notice but don’t hold themselves to the same standard, or even guarantee they’ll accept your notice!

 But here’s what I’ll say:

 You can do what you feel is right, or you can do what’s best for your career.
 The advice above is how to resign from a job in the way that’s best for your career.